VakhoKontridze/VComponents/README.md

 ### States

 States in components are represented as enums.
-They can be passed as a parameter to initializers, must most default to `enabled`.
+They can be passed as a parameter to initializers, but most default to `enabled`.

 Some enums contain case `disabled`, which is preffered over  `SwiftUI`'s `.disabled()` modifier.
 `.disabled()` modifier changes color and opacity of a native `Button`, but this behavior is limited in nature.